 Managing toddlers’ and young children’s difficult behaviors is tough as they become their own people who just can’t wait to explore their world, learn about everything, be independent, and test all the boundaries.
 When parents come to Unpolished Parenthood for help, we will operate under the idea of prevention.
 That means that rather than taking a wait-and-see approach, we’ll collaborate on solutions for the challenges you’re facing right away.

 I believe that getting the right support in helping you manage your child’s behavior through an individualized child behavior support plan can promote social and academic success as well as prevent the need for more intensive intervention later.

-There are a few key ingredients to behavior management and we’ll let you in on the secret – good behavior depends on a parent who understands that behavior is communication.
-The way kids act tells us everything we need to know about how they feel.
+There are a few key ingredients to behavior management, and I always let parents in on the secret –behavior is communication.
+In other words, the way kids act tells us everything we need to know about how they feel.
 Being attuned to what they are telling us with their behavior guides parents in their own emotional reactions.
 Many behaviors approach focus solely on the child, attempting different strategies of getting the child to comply with the parents.

 But it’s actually not about compliance and these approaches often bypass the parent entirely.
 At Unpolished Parenthood, my job is to hold the parent so the parent can hold the child.
 After all, the goal is for me to be involved in the short term so that parents can be the long-term agent of change.